R\'enyi entropies of the free Fermi gas in multi-dimensional space at high temperature: Quasi-commutator bounds

 This inequality is used systematically in what follows.
 The main part is played by estimates for \emph{quasi-commutators} $f(A) J - J f(B)$ with bounded $J$ and bounded self-adjoint $A, B$.
 The following fact is adapted from \cite[Theorem 2.4]{Sobolev2016}.

-\begin{prop} Suppose that $f$ satisfies Condition \ref{cond:f} with some $\d >0$.
+\begin{prop} Suppose that the function $f$ satisfies Condition \ref{cond:f} with some $\d >0$.
 Let $A, B$ be two bounded self-adjoint operators and let $J$ be a bounded operator.
 Suppose that $AJ-JB\in\GS_q$ where $q$ satisfies $0 < q < \min\{1, \d\}$.
 Then

-with a constant independent of the operators $A, B, J$.
-This constant may depend on the set $\CT$ in Condition \ref{cond:f}, and is uniform in the functions satisfying \eqref{eq:fbound} with the same implicit constants. \end{prop} Actually, \cite[Theorem 2.4]{Sobolev2016} provides bounds of the type \eqref{eq:fest} in arbitrary (quasi-) normed operator ideals of compact operators and gives a more precise dependence on the constants related to the function $f$.
+with a constant independent of $A, B$, and $J$.
+This constant may depend on the set $\CT$ in Condition \ref{cond:f}, and is uniform in the set of functions $f$ satisfying \eqref{eq:fbound} with the same implicit constants. \end{prop} Actually, \cite[Theorem 2.4]{Sobolev2016} provides bounds of the type \eqref{eq:fest} in arbitrary (quasi-) normed operator ideals of compact operators and gives a more precise dependence on the constants related to the function $f$.
 For the present paper \eqref{eq:fest} is sufficient.

 All subsequent bounds involving the function $f$ are uniform in $f$ in the sense specified in Proposition \ref{prop:perturb}.
 We are going to apply Proposition \ref{prop:perturb} to obtain various bounds for the operator difference $\CD(A, P; f)\ceq P f(PAP)P - Pf(A)P$ with an orthogonal projection $P$.